 Objectives and targets are developed for each service, and performance reviewed against these.
-Despite the effects of the pandemic and the uncertainty of our grant, the Authority is using the period of financial stability in 2022/23 to review its efficiency and effectiveness and to plan more strategically.
+Despite the effects of the pandemic and the uncertainty of our grant, the Authority is using the period of financial stability in 2023/24 to review its efficiency and effectiveness and to plan more strategically.
 Senior officers from National Park Authorities are constantly exploring possible savings and efficiencies in sharing best practices and, in some cases, sharing services.
-The Authority's financial position has been further stabilised by the one-off further grant by Defra of $\pounds 440,000$ in 2022/23.
+The Authority's financial position was further stabilised by a one-off further grant by Defra of £440,000 in March 2023 and a published commitment in November 2023 to provide regular additional funding to protected landscapes.

 Service level agreements with New Forest District Council provided the services of strategic HR advice, Internal Audit, GIS and some financial services.
 The Authority also provides services to other local bodies through SLAs; this included archaeology, rangers and communications services during the last year.
-The Authority also asked the District Council to undertake an informal Health & Safety audit of the Authority's policies and practices - this audit has recently made a number of recommendations which will be further reviewed and enacted within available resources.